 Skip to main content

-When working with GraphQL endpoints, POST requests are the standard approach.
-They are required for executing mutations and for running more complex queries, such as those that exceed the URL length limitations of GET requests.
+The standard approach when working with GraphQL endpoints is to use POST requests.
+They are necessary for executing mutations and running complex queries that exceed the URL length limitations of GET requests.

 General Environment